apache/incubator-devlake/config-ui/public/onboard/step-1/github.md

 ##### GitHub tells you:

-1. What is your issue lead time?
+1. What is the lead time for issues in your workflow?

    ![1](/onboard/assets/github/1.png)

-2. How fast is your Code Review process?
+2. What is the turnaround time for your Code Review process?

    ![2](/onboard/assets/github/2.png)

-3. How is your CI/CD process?
+3. How effective is your CI/CD pipeline?

    ![3](/onboard/assets/github/3.png)